 Techy Turners' 10 EdTech tips for Student teachers

 Hello EduMagicians, welcome back to another episode of the EduMagic podcast.
-Today I have with me Rodney Turner, you may know him as a techy turner over on Twitter.
-Rodney is going to lead us down the right path when it comes to thriving during student teaching.
+Today I have Rodney Turner with me.
+You may know him as a techy-turner over on Twitter.
+Rodney will lead us down the right path to thriving during student teaching.
 Let's jump right into some tips and strategies for student teachers.